mczkzk/go-ts-generator/README.md

 ## Features

 - Automatically generates TypeScript interfaces from Go structs
-- Handles JSON and query tag parsing for field names
+- Handles JSON, form, param, and query tag parsing for field names (prioritized in that order)
 - Converts Go types to appropriate TypeScript types
 - Preserves comments from Go code in the generated TypeScript
 - Handles both exported and unexported types and fields